China Communications Construction (OTCMKTS:CCCGY) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research downgraded shares of China Communications Construction (OTCMKTS:CCCGY – Get Rating) from a hold rating to a sell rating in a report released on Monday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of China Communications Construction (OTCMKTS:CCCGY – Get Rating) from a hold rating to a sell rating in a research report report published on Monday, Zacks.com reports.

 According to Zacks, “China Railway Construction Corporation Limited is engaged in engineering construction while providing project contracting, survey, design and consultation, industrial manufacturing, exploitation of real estate, capital operation and logistics.
 The Company is also engaged in scientific research, planning, survey, design, constructing, superintending, operating and equipment manufacturing.
 CRCC designs and constructs plateau railway, high-speed railway, expressway, bridges, tunnels and urban track transportation projects.
 Its businesses are divided into four major segments, namely: construction operations; survey, design and consultancy operations; manufacturing operations; and other businesses, including real estate development and logistics services that relate to its main businesses. “